sfrieson/hql/README.md

 I am just now learning Python and wanted a project to do with it.
 I figured this might be a good one since it has the opportunity for data analysis.

 1. Create a new language for fun
-I thought it'd be an intersting experiment to create a new language.
+I thought it'd be an interesting experiment to create a new language.

 These two things being the main reasonings, I'm expecting some big diffs, big re-writes, and probably a few start overs.
 We'll see how this goes.